“Why Do I Feel This Way?”: The Hidden Roots of Your Everyday Struggles

 • The Quiet one, The Please, The Fixer…— playing roles that helped you survive but now hold you back.

-If you recognize yourself in any of these, know that you're not alone.
+If you recognize yourself in any of these, know that you're not alone, and none of this is your fault.

 But you get to choose─ whether to keep carrying the Mother Wound or begin healing it.